MATLAB for Math 18

 - You may then start working immediately.

 Your quiz time is based on the discussion section in which you are officially enrolled.
-For Summer Session I, the Math 18 quiz will be held in APM B432 on Thursday, September 6, at the times listed below:
+This spring, the Math 18 quiz will be held

-This summer, alternate quizzes will be offered on Tuesday, September 4, at 9 am, 10 am, and 11 am..
+This fall, alternate quizzes will be offered on Monday, December 3, at 9 am, 10 am, and 11 am.

 We do not offer make-up quizzes if you miss your quiz.